 Lake St Pardoux is just a quick 15 minute car journey from us.
-The Limousin is famed for the variety and sheer number of it's lakes and is known as the 'Land of a Thousand Lakes' ('Pays des Mille Etangs') St. Pardoux is the largest lake in the area and is equal in size to Lake Windemere and has many similar activities with sailing, windsurfing, water skiing and fishing.
-There is also a tree adventure course, pedaloes for hire and a bouncy castle park in the summer, all of which have very reasonable entrance fees.
-Refreshments can be found in the form of a Pizza restaurant and little huts selling drinks and ice-
+The Limousin is famed for the variety and sheer number of its lakes and is known as the 'Land of a Thousand Lakes' ('Pays des Mille Etangs') St. Pardoux is the largest lake in the area and is equal in size to Lake Windemere and has many similar activities with sailing, windsurfing, water skiing and fishing.
+There is also a tree adventure course, pedaloes for hire and a bouncy castle park in the summer, all of which have reasonable entrance fees.
+Refreshments can be found in the form of a pizza restaurant and little huts selling drinks and ice cream.

-For those who like to keep their sporting activities on dry land there is tennis, volleyball, cycling and walking.
-The big attraction of Saint Pardoux are the three beaches with imported sand .
-The water is warm and clean and quite safe and is tested regularly for contaminates.
-These beaches are heaven for small children with lots for them to do.
+For those who like to keep their sporting activities on dry land, there is tennis, volleyball, cycling and walking.
+The big attractions of Saint Pardoux are the three beaches with imported sand.
+These beaches are delightful for small children with lots for them to do.

-There are picnic areas as well as ample parking.
-Fishing is also available on the lake and also in nearby rivers and private fisheries.
+There are picnic areas with ample parking.
+Fishing is available on the lake and in nearby rivers and private fisheries.

 There is a tourist office and the surrounding area has many pretty villages.
 See our dedicated page for the lake.

-Please note these areas are not controlled by any life guards and all independent activities are done at your own risk.
+Please note these areas and all independent activities are done at your own risk.

 The countryside is unspoiled and beautiful with many rights-

 Like the neighbouring region of Périgord, the Limousin has many prehistoric remains like standing stones and megalithic chamber tombs, some fine examples of which can be found near Grue Demoiselle.

 We recommend a trip around the ancient standing stone sites in the Monts de Blond to experience the energy and ancient feel of these interesting sites -